owzzz/owainl.blog/app/about/about.md

 Originally from Wales in the UK, I have been in the states for nearly 10 years, raising two young girls with my [wife](https://www.selostudios.com/about).

 In my spare time I enjoy hanging out with the family, [cycling with friends](https://breakfastclubatx.com), making cocktails, [cooking outside](https://us.gozney.com) and working on projects that incorporate great design with engineering to solve interesting problems.

+Thanks for stopping by...

+If you'd like to connect please [reach out](mailto:owain@owainl.co?subject=Website%20enquiry).